 About the Role

-Reporting into the Health and Welfare Manager, your role as Occupational Health Nurse will function as clinician, educator, consultant and manager.
+Reporting into a new Health and Welfare Manager, and working alongside experienced Occupational Health Nurses you will function as clinician, educator, consultant and manager.
 You will provide oversight, vision and support for the Southern DHB management and employees in all aspects of workplace occupational health management.

 Key deliverables of this role will involve (but are not limited to):

 - Promoting a comprehensive workplace health promotion strategy providing support for employees across the SDHB district

 - Ensuring that the injury management and prevention programme is fit for purpose and meets the tertiary requirements of the ACC Partnership Programme

 - Developing, managing and communicating all SDHB occupational health policies, procedures and standards